pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/process/to-do.md

 # Tantalus

 - ~~Implement the basics~~
-- Add the appropriate texts
+- ~~Add the appropriate texts~~

+- Think about the "I will not" conflict
+- Think about the error sound problem (ever correct character for one is incorrect for the other)

 # Danaids